You want to go horseback riding in Kyrgyzstan and are looking for as much information as possible to prepare your trek?

 Where to go on a horse trek in Kyrgyzstan?

-- Song Kul: The country's most famous lake, located at 3013m above sea level, is a beautiful body of water, surrounded by mountains.
-There are different treks to reach the lake, ranging from 1 to 4 days.
-All the way long you will find welcoming yurts.
+- Song Kul: The country's most famous lake, perched at an altitude of 3013 m, is surrounded by mountains.
+There are several routes to reach it, from 1 to 4 days' trekking.
+Yurts are available along the way to welcome you.

-- Alay, to the south, offers a completely different panorama of glaciers, high rocky mountains and pine-covered gorges.
-In the distance you can see Mount Lenin (7134 m.)
+- Alay (south of the country): A completely different panorama with glaciers, rocky mountains and pine-covered gorges.
+In the distance, you'll see Mount Lenin (7134 m).

-- Chong Kemin to the north of Lake Issyk Kul, will give you the opportunity to gallop through pine forests and vast pastures.
+- Chong Kemin (north of Issyk Kul): Perfect terrain for galloping through pine forests and vast pastures.

 What treks do you recommend for experienced riders?